 Tammy Bivona, VP of Facilities Services at Mesirow Financial, disagrees about her experience with Angie, calling it anything but “by chance.”

-“She said it was like kismet that she found me because I gave her exactly what she envisioned – warm, comfortable and serene spaces,” Angie smiled as she told me.
+“She said it was like kismet that she found me.
+I gave her exactly what she envisioned – warm, comfortable and serene spaces,” Angie smiled as she told me.

 Tammy had accepted the opportunity to help create Mesirow’s Cancer Awareness, Resources, Education and Support (CARES) privacy rooms.
-Employees at the Chicago-based financial firm brought forth this initiative to provide guidance, resources and support to employees affected by cancer or other chronic conditions.
+Employees at the Chicago-based financial firm brought forth this initiative.
+Their idea is to provide guidance, resources and support to employees affected by cancer.
 A cancer survivor herself, Tammy took a friend’s suggestion and sought out Room & Board to help create new, comforting rooms at work.

 Understanding from the beginning this wasn’t a typical Business Interiors project, Angie took some of the emotional pressure off Tammy and infused it into a purposefully and personally designed space.